«They’re casting their problem on society. And, you know, there is no such thing as society. There are individual men and women…»

 Men are like snowflakes.

-If you take a closer look at everybody with a microscope, if you observe them, you’ll figure out that everybody is different, that there are not even two people who are absolutely the same.
+If you look everybody up close with a microscope, if you observe them, you’ll figure out that everyone is different, that there are not even two people who are exactly the same.

 And yet, we’re all hexagons.

-And yet, all of us together make the snow.
+And yet, all of us, together, we make the snow.

-(And all of us will melt in the springtime, to turn into water, to make streams and join with the river and reach the sea.
-To become steam again in the summer and cloud in the autumn and snow, once again.)
+(And all of us will melt in the springtime and turn into water which will form streams that will join the river which reaches the sea; and we will vapourize again in the summer and in the autumn we will become a cloud and finally, once again, snow).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~